Outside of its prescribed use, most people taking modafinil are taking it to boost their productivity at work or school.

 Most pharmacies sell modafinil — usually in the brand name versions Provigil® and Alertec®.

 The problem is that to buy from a pharmacy, you need a prescription.
-Online sources are a great alternative because they often provide cheaper generic versions of modafinil and don’t require a prescription to purchase.
+Online sources are a great alternative because they often provide cheaper generic versions of modafinil and don’t ask for a prescription to purchase.

 There are a lot of scams in the online modafinil space due to the nature of how this business structure works.
 Avoiding these scams can take some trial and error, and many people have lost both time and money ordering from bad vendors.